| Platform | Plan |

 Customer Segments and Tactics

 Gameball enables you to identify and engage with multiple customer segments.
-Below are four common and highly valuable segments you may want to target, along with tactics to improve their engagement:- The Champions: Your top-performing VIP customers who contribute a significant portion of your revenue.
+Below are four common and highly valuable segments, along with tactics to improve their engagement:| Segment | Description |

-- Product Viewers: Customers who explore your products but do not proceed to checkout.
+| Product Viewers | Customers who explore your products but do not proceed to checkout. |

-- Slipping Away Customers: Customers who are showing signs of churn and disengagement.
+| Slipping Away Customers | Customers who are showing signs of churn and disengagement. |

-- The Buyer: Segments customers into groups based on different purchasing behavior.
+| The Buyer | Segments customers into groups based on different purchasing behavior. |

 The Champions (VIP Customers)

-Identify Bases for Segmentation A VIP customer could be someone who:- Made a purchase within the last 30 days
+A VIP customer could be someone who:- Made a purchase within the last 30 days

 - Spent over $5,000 in total